Stenke/King-County-Housing-Regression-Analysis/README.md

 It is up to you to define a stakeholder and business problem appropriate to this dataset.

 If you are struggling to define a stakeholder, we recommend you complete a project for a real estate agency that helps homeowners buy and/or sell homes.
 A business problem you could focus on for this stakeholder is the need to provide advice to homeowners about how home renovations might increase the estimated value of their homes, and by what amount.

+## Questions

+## Methods
+Data obtained from King Country housing dataset.
+Data was scrubbed and cleaned to remove outliers and null values (how did we fill nan??)

+After assuring regression assumptions, we used Scikit-Learn and Statsmodels libraries to create a baseline model for predicting housing prices.
+Using train-test-split, we iterated on the model to remove collinearity, extraneous variables, and created features all while aiming for an improved R-squared value and reduced RMSE.

+## Findings

+## Conclusion